 Dental bridges can help you restore a fully functional bite and help you avoid many of these problems.

-Traditional bridges consist of an artificial tooth (or two) attached to the two neighboring teeth with metal "wings".
+Traditional bridges consist of an artificial tooth (or two) attached to the two neighboring teeth with metal "wings."
 Those neighboring teeth are trimmed down to have dental crowns placed on them to support the bridge.
 The bridge is cemented in place and left permanently.
-A bridge can last from 5 to 20 years depending upon how you care for it.
+A dental bridge can last from 5 to 20 years depending on how you care for it.

 This same arrangement can also be done using all porcelain, with the artificial tooth (called a pontic) connected to its neighbors through porcelain attachments.
 This avoids that dark metal component in the mouth.

-If you think of a cantilevered balcony, you will have this idea.
+If you think of a cantilevered balcony, you will have a general idea of how a cantilevered bridge works.
 The balcony is held in place by its attachment to the building and needs no support from beneath.
-A cantilevered bridge is held by its connection to adjacent teeth on one side only.
-These are used for back teeth when there is no tooth on the other side and in places where the neighboring teeth are strong enough.
+Similarly, a cantilevered bridge is held by its connection to adjacent teeth on one side only.

 Maryland Bonded Bridges